KCisSICKnasty/SICKnasty-FO4/README.md

 You also have your Pipboy now!
 Time to put a holotape in it:

--See Through Scopes: Turn on Tactical Reload
+-See Through Scopes:

+	- Navigate to [PATCHES] section
+	- Toggle Tactical Reload
+	- Toggle LString

 **OPTIONAL:**